 - Likely to get a career in management, accounting, law enforcement and the military.

 Loyal and quiet traditionalists, ISFJs are true altruists, who give out as much kindness in the world as possible — sometimes even too much.
-According to the MBTI test, they are responsible and you can count on them to get the job done, even if they tend to procrastinate at times.
+According to the 16 personalities test, they are responsible and you can count on them to get the job done, even if they tend to procrastinate at times.
 Defenders like to please others, so don’t be surprised if they go above and beyond to exceed the expectations that are set on them.
 Despite this quality, however, they don’t enjoy taking credit for their accomplishments.
 This can make it easy for more selfish people to take advantage of them.
 Even though they are introverted, Defenders have an unmatched ability to connect with people on a deeper emotional level and generally enjoy socialization.

 The humble nature of the ISFJ can be their biggest challenge to overcome.
 They need to learn to stand up for themselves the same way they stand up for people they care for.
 Their tendency for perfectionism can also lead to them overloading themselves, both with workload and emotions.
 Despite that, they are extremely supportive, reliable and loyal people to have around, who enjoy giving attention to detail.
 You can be sure that you can count on them, as they will always have your back, no matter what.